 Acidity is Everything

-“Foods that do not have acid require pressure canning.
+Whatever resource you choose to guide you, the bottom line is this: The golden rule of canning is “acidity is everything.”“Foods that do not have acid require pressure canning.
 These are foods such as green beans, peas, corn, potatoes and many others,” Weese says.
 “When you place food with no acid in a jar and seal it with a vacuum, you have created a great place for Clostridium botulinum to grow.
 This organism, when placed in the vacuum environment, can start growing and create the deadly botulinum toxin, which causes an illness known as botulism.
 If a person consumes even a small amount of this toxin it can result in death.”

 The natural acidity found in some fruits and vinegar provides an inhospitable environment for botulism-causing microorganisms.
 Foods without this acidity must be processed at a temperature that cannot be reached in a boiling water bath, and so a pressure canner must be used.